juji-io/datalevin/doc/query.md

-Since star-like attributes are already handled by merge scan, the optimizer works mainly on the simplified graph that consists of stars and the links between them [4] [10] [12], this significantly reduces the size of optimizer search space.
+Since star-like attributes are already handled by merge scan, the optimizer works mainly on the simplified graph that consists of stars and the links between them [4] [11] [13], this significantly reduces the size of optimizer search space.

 ### Cost based query optimizer

-We built a Selinger style cost-based query optimizer that uses dynamic programming for query planning [13], which is used in almost all RDBMS.
+We built a Selinger style cost-based query optimizer that uses dynamic programming for query planning [14].
 Instead of considering all possible combinations of join orders, the plan enumeration is based on connected components of the query graph.
 Each connected component has its own plan and its own execution sequence.
 Multiple connected components are processed concurrently.
 The resulting relations are joined afterwards, and the order of which is based on result size.

 ### Left-deep join tree